Lambertus7/Sushi/README.md

 Deploy the site to a platform like Vercel (which is optimized for Next.js) or Netlify.
 Set up a custom domain and configure SSL certificates for secure browsing.
 Configure environment variables for production (e.g., API keys, database credentials).

-_In this md file, you will be brought up to speed what is; what will come to be; and the why behind it all for this sushi website._

 ## The Structure